 Let’s face it.
-It’s hard not to stress when your daffodils start coming up mid-winter during a warm spell.
-With all the erratic weather we’ve been experiencing lately, early growth is becoming more and more common in spring bulbs.
+It’s hard not to stress when your daffodils start popping up mid-winter.
+As weather becomes more unpredictable, early growth is becoming more and more common in spring bulbs.
 Not to worry, though.
 Your plants have seen it all before.
-And they’re built to handle a few temperature swings.
+Moreover, they’re built to handle a few temperature swings.

 Papery thin tunic keeps bulbs from drying out

-Covering the soil around your spring bulbs will provide insulation against frigid temperatures and drying winter winds.
+Covering the soil around your spring bulbs will help insulate them against extreme winter weather like frigid temperatures and drying winds.
 Try mulch, straw, bark chips, leaves or pine needles.